 US Commerce Department seeks enhanced trade regulations

 The United States Department of Commerce has proposed a sweeping set of new rules to clarify and streamline the administration and enforcement of anti-dumping and countervailing duty laws.Read now

-Join our experts as we review the dynamics in the US HRC market through the lens of our daily HRC benchmark.Register now
+Take a listen as our experts reviewed the dynamics in the US HRC market through the lens of our daily HRC benchmark.Register now

 Playback: US Steel Supply Chain: Sunny Days Ahead?

 This June 2020 webinar, led by our North American steel team, discussed the direction the steel and raw materials markets were headed during the summer and if better days were on the horizon.
 Watch the playback now.Watch now